Skip to main content

 Much of the world laughs and ridicules the notion of a new heaven and earth from which the Messiah will reign after His physical return.
 Ironically, though, the scorn of unbelievers powerfully demonstrates the truthfulness and veracity of Scripture, which predicts the mockery (2 Peter.
 3:3-4).
 So, allow me to ask the hidden questions that plague all believers at some point.
 Are we crazy?
 Are we throwing our lives away?
 Should we be looking for the return of the Lord?
 Should we just stop living and wait?

 To answer these questions, we should first acknowledge the reality of the Second Coming.
 Thankfully, the Bible has much to say about the physical return of our Lord.
 Within the 260 chapters that make up the New Testament, there are 318 references to the physical coming again of Jesus.
 Omitting these mentions would eliminate one out of every thirty verses from God’s Word.
-For every single prophecy about the birth of Jesus, there are eight predictions about his future return to earth.
+For every single prophecy about the birth of Jesus, there are eight predictions about His soon return to earth.
 Apart from the resurrection Christianity has no foundation; without the Second Coming it has no future.

 Next, we would be wise to celebrate the reassurance of the Second Coming.
 The Apostle Paul pleaded with believers to be informed about the return of Christ lest they grieve over death as those who have no hope (1 Thess.
 4:13).
 Because the future resurrection of believes is inextricably linked to the previous resurrection of our Savior (1 Cor.
 15:12), those who die in faith rest in the presence of God until His return (2 Cor.
 5:8).